Global equity listings start to recover after 2016 slump

 "We have had a backdrop of rising markets, low volatility and better macroeconomic data.
 These combine to produce strong appetite for new issues," Bank of America's global head of equity capital markets, Craig Coben, said.

-Russell Holden, corporate partner at international law firm Taylor Wessing, said he expected this to continue as companies waited for more favourable conditions.
+Russell Holden, corporate partner at international law firm Taylor Wessing, said he expected this to continue as companies waited for more favorable conditions.

 "With the share price gains over the past six months, combined with some uncertainty over the outcome of the Brexit negotiations, a market correction may be down the road so investors are taking a cautious approach at the moment and do not want to be overpaying for assets."

-Expected listings of Blackstone's warehousing business Logicor and Telefonica's UK telecoms operator O2 may bolster the IPO market in Britain in the coming quarters.
+Expected listings of Blackstone's (BX.N) warehousing business Logicor and Telefonica's (TEF.MC) UK telecoms operator O2 may bolster the IPO market in Britain in the coming quarters.

 In continental Europe, Gestamp is set to become the biggest IPO this year when it lists on April 7 with a valuation of around 3.5 billion euros ($3.75 billion).

-The listing of Snap Inc, owner of photo sharing app Snapchat, was the biggest IPO of the quarter helping to produce a 17-fold increase in total U.S. IPO proceeds.

-Ed Sankey, EMEA Co-Head ECM and Global Head of Equity Syndicate at Deutsche Bank, said merger and acquisition activity, subsidiary IPOs and privatisations by European governments would drive deal flow.
+Ed Sankey, EMEA Co-Head ECM and Global Head of Equity Syndicate at Deutsche Bank (DBKGn.DE), said merger and acquisition activity, subsidiary IPOs and privatizations by European governments would drive deal flow.